pbberlin/go-massmail/README.md

   * file attachments
   * email composition and submission using [go-mail](https://github.com/pbberlin/go-mail)

-* Only plain text email, though the email composer module would support HTML.

 * Each `project/survey` can have multiple `waves`,
   representing monthly or quarterly repetitions